Dear Friends Ugandan Safe Transport Fund friends and donors,

 Working with passengers can sometimes be challenging.
 I am working with people who have lost hope, who are on the run, who are fleeing death, who have survived lynching and mob justice, who have been disowned by their own families, who have no friends or allies or connections.
 Some even run mad while in the safe houses.
 Their mental health is always extremely fragile, and, no, we don’t have a psychiatrist on standby.

+In this journey I have witnessed death, ritual rape, passengers taking their lives.
+Some of the conductors have died in the struggle.
+Yes, we have lost some battles but victory is on our side and we shall surely win the war.
+It’s just a matter of time.
 The current political turmoil in Uganda has made things much worse.
 The President of Uganda, Yoweri Museveni, running to extend his 36-year rule, incited local communities to violence by claiming that the opposition candidate Bobi Wine was funded by an “international homosexual conspiracy.
 This has drawn so much attention to gay people.
 In the past year, violence escalated against both the political opposition and the LGBTQi community.

 It should be emphasized that we are dealing with a corrupt police system in Uganda, which has mastered the art of extortion, abuse, torture, and blackmail.
 This makes things more complicated.
 You can only expect ‘justice” if you can buy it from the very authoritarians who can even decide if you live or die.
 Three quarters of Ugandans believe that the entire police system is corrupt, and it’s the very reason they turn to mob justice and lynching, since they know that gay people will be set free, not charged and hence won’t serve any jail term.
 Local homophobes believe that the LGBTQi community can always do whatever it takes to be released, since the police are always willing to take a bribe.